MauroDataMapper/docs/docs/developer/releasing.md

 !!!
 Warning

+    The main release cycle should be performed using Jenkins, not done manually.
+    However plugins & documentation do still need to be done manually

+!!!
+Warning

     You will need git flow installed in the command line to be able to perform the release.
     Installation instructions are [here](https://github.com/nvie/gitflow/wiki/Installation).
     You will also need to make sure all your repositories are initialised as git-flow repositories.